 You know that a professional telecommunication translation service will do a great job translating for your telecom company.
 But when you begin exploring your options, the cons of a professional telecommunication translation service will stand out like a sore thumb.

 A reputable translation company will ask you about the job you want to be translated before they tell you how much they will charge.
 They may estimate their cost on a per-word basis or per-job basis.
-The more specialized the job, the higher the cost.
+The more specialised the job, the higher the cost.

 So you can imagine a telecommunication translation will not come cheap.